Pahuja0826/Job_Satisfaction/README.md

 Result: This suggests that being in a dedicated developer role may contribute to higher job satisfaction.

-Link: [Project Assessment 1.zip](https://github.com/user-attachments/files/19039130/Project.Assessment.1.zip) this link give the detail relationship between Job-Satisfaction and Professional
+Link:  _config.yml   This link give the detail relationship between Job-Satisfaction and Professional